ochofer/ochofer.github.io/_pages/projects.md

 {% include base_path %}

-Alongside my academic research, I work on quantitative questions in financial markets.
-These are self-directed research exercises using public data, not a performance record.
+Alongside my other academic research, I also work on quantitative questions in financial markets.
+These are self-directed research exercises using public data.
 Each write-up states the question, the data, the method, and the result, including where the result was null, and links to the code so the analysis can be reproduced.

 {% assign projects = site.projects | sort: "date" | reverse %}
 {% for post in projects %}